The Emergency Manual Switching System - E.M.S.S.

 The basemap used on this page is © Copyright Ordnance Survey Data, 2001.
 The Map is licensed under the Open Government Licence 3.0 Full Licence Text OGL Licence

-Creative Commons Licence The Images from BT Archives are Copyright BT Heritage, licensed under a Creative Commons License and reproduced under the following terms.
+Creative Commons Licence The Images from BT Archives are Copyright BT Heritage, licensed under a Creative Commons License.

 Creative Commons LicenceThis page is Copyright © RINGBELL.CO.UK, under a Creative Commons License details are explained here.